 e) Can people buy your pictures and if so, then in which form and where?

 Sure, I do sell pictures.
 But I don't have my archive online.
 Typically I'm contacted by mail or phone - and have a dialog with the customer.
 You can find samples of my work on my website: www.michaeljensens.dk

 f) Where do you currently live and work?

 I live in the northern part of Jutland, Denmark - the troutiest region of this little corner of Scandinavia.

 g) What's in your bag?
 Preferred cameras, bodies, lenses and other gear?

 It depends on the assignment.
 But naturally it is digital SLR gear.
 I have used Nikon for most of my life, but most of my new equipment is actually Canon.
 Have a shelf full of old and outdated cameras.
 My favorite vintage piece is my Nikon F3 which is retired - but carries a lot of great memories.

 Facts about Michael

-Michael Jensen online.
+Michael Jensen online, in English.